Wrestling: Confident Ravi Dahiya assures bright future after winning bronze at World Championships

 “Ravi came to the stadium much before I did,” Deepak Punia said.
 “He will win the medal for sure.
 We were confident of the Olympic quota and now the medal as well.
 It inspires others when one of your friends wins a medal.”

-There is no dearth of inspiration at Chhatarsaal stadium in New Delhi.
+There is no dearth of inspiration at Chhatarsal stadium in New Delhi.
 India’s two-time Olympic medallist Sushil Kumar is the biggest star to have come out of there.
 Bajrang Punia was there until 2014 and so was Yogeshwar Dutt.

 Dutt is special for Dahiya.
-The room in the stadium which he got after 2015 was the same where Dutt lived.
-He had won the bronze medal in the 2012 Olympics.
+His room in the stadium was exactly where the Dutt, the former Olympic bronze medallist, had stayed many years ago.
 So Dahiya smiles every time he remembers that.

-“This room was smaller when Dutt was here,” he said.
-“He won the bronze medal from here and it feels nice to stay in the same room.
+“My room was smaller when Dutt was around,” he said.
+“He won the bronze medal from training in Chhatarsal and it feels nice to stay in the same room.
 It was different back then.
-I have no stuff here just my clothes.”
+I just have my clothes there.”

-Kumar is no less for him as well.
+Kumar is as big a role model for Dahiya as Dutt.
 “Sushil had won the Olympic medals when I came,” Dahiya said.
 “It is always good to have an inspiration and train under a good wrestler.
 It’s better that he is here and can see me win medals.”

 Since his silver medal at the junior World Championships, Dahiya was expected to make the cut at the biggest stage.
 The medals and a tradition of wrestling that comes from his village Nahri in Sonipat made him one of the best in India among the younger crop.

-Nahri is the same village from which Amit Dahiya, one of India’s most exciting wrestlers back in the day, belongs to.
-Amit Dahiya had won a silver medal at World Championships in 2013, a year after becoming the youngest Indian to qualify for Olympics.
+Celebrated former wrestler Amit Dahiya also hails from Nahri.
+Amit had won a silver medal at World Championships in 2013, a year after becoming the youngest Indian to qualify for the Olympics.

 “It’s like a tradition in the village,” Ravi Dahiya said.
 “Amit and so many others came to the stadium and now I am here with 30 other kids from my village.
 My brother is also there.”